Ranks in Ellis semigroups and model theory: Introduction

 Section \ref{section: NIP theories} is the main part of this paper, and is devoted to relating with each other three properties: tameness of $(S_x(M),\aut(M))$, the property that $\beta(S_x(M),\aut(M))$ has an ordinal value and ``NIP"-ness of a theory $T$ of which $M$ is a model.
 In Corollary \ref{cor: tame vs defined rank}, we show that $(X,G)$ is tame if and only if $\beta(X,G)<\infty$.
 This is a general result from topological dynamics which was already known in the metric case.
 The definition of tameness of a dynamical system originated in the work of K\"ohler, where tame dynamical systems are called \emph{regular} \cite{Kohler}.
 Tameness is now considered an important property and has been studied by various authors, see: \cite{KerrLi}, \cite{Glasner1}, \cite{Glasner2},\cite{Glasner3}, \cite{Huang}, \cite{GMtrees} and \cite{GM23}.
 It is known that, for a metric dynamical system $(X,G)$, tameness is equivalent to the statement that every function $f$ in the Ellis semigroup $E(X,G)$ is Baire class 1.
 We could not follow this path, as we are not assuming metrizability and hence for us, Definition 3.1 from \cite{GM23}, in which fragmentedness replaces Baire class 1, is the working definition of tameness (cf. Theroem \ref{thm: old Prop 2}).

-After that, we proceed to relate ``tameness of $(X,G)$" / ``$\beta(X,G)<\infty$" with one of the fundamental dividing lines in model theory: NIP.
-Research in this direction was already undertaken in model theory, e.g. \cite{Simon_2015}, \cite[Remark 1.6]{ArtemPierre}, in some sense also in \cite{New_bounded} - and again, there were already existing results relating tameness of $(S_x(M),\aut(M))$ with NIP of $T$, where $M$ is a countable model of $T$ (see Corollary 5.8 in \cite{KrRz}).
-Our first main goal was to achieve clean generalizations of these results, without any technical assumptions required by the metrizability appearing in the previous proofs.
+After that, we proceed to relate ``tameness of $(X,G)$'' / ``$\beta(X,G)<\infty$'' with one of the fundamental dividing lines in model theory: NIP.
+Research in this direction was already undertaken in model theory, e.g. \cite{Simon_2015}, \cite[Remark 1.6]{ArtemPierre}, in some sense also in \cite{New_bounded}.
+Again, there were already existing results relating tameness of $(S_x(M),\aut(M))$ with NIP of $T$, where $M$ is a small model of $T$ (see Corollary 5.8 in \cite{KrRz}).
+In fact, it was communicated to us after publishing the first version of this paper that the assumptions about being a small model in the results of Section 5 from \cite{KrRz} can be easily removed.
+The results in Subsection \ref{subs: NIP characterization} which do not involve the $\beta$-rank (so those concerning only NIP and tameness) either follow quickly from the results of Section 5 of \cite{KrRz} or from their proofs.
+Nevertheless, our first main goal was to state explicite a relation between tameness of $(S_x(M),\aut(M))$ and NIP of $T$ (i.e. without any additional assumptions) and we provide all the proofs for a self-contained and more complete presentation.
 Our second main goal here was to characterize NIP theories through our generalization of the $\beta$-rank.
-We achieve these both goals in Theorem \ref{thm: NIP, tame, rank}.
+We achieve these both goals in Theorem \ref{thm: NIP, tame, rank} and Corollary \ref{cor: monster NIP, tame, rank}.
+See also the variants for local space of types (Theorem \ref{thm: local NIP, tame, rank} and Corollary \ref{cor: new prop 6.6}).

-Section \ref{section: maps and bounds} is the second main part of this paper.
-In it we discuss the relation between $\beta$-ranks of two dynamical systems $(X,G)$ and $(Y,H)$ such that there is a continuous surjection $\pi:X\to Y$ and corresponding maps between groups and Ellis semigroups.
+In Section \ref{section: maps and bounds}, we discuss the relation between $\beta$-ranks of two dynamical systems $(X,G)$ and $(Y,H)$ such that there is a continuous surjection $\pi:X\to Y$ and corresponding maps between groups and Ellis semigroups.
 We naturally expect that the $\beta$-rank of an element from $E(Y,H)$ is bigger than or equal to the $\beta$-rank of its image in $E(X,G)$.
 However, this might be not true, except in the situation in which $\pi$ is an open map.
 Finally, we sketch our further research plans related to application of the $\beta$-rank in model-theoretic context in Section \ref{section: postlude}.